Doxycycline is an antibiotic that's used to treat infections including:

 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.

 If you often forget doses, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to remember to take your medicines.

 Taking 1 extra dose of doxycycline is unlikely to harm you.
 But speak to your pharmacist or doctor if you're worried, or you have taken more than 1 extra dose.

 These common side effects of doxycycline happen in around 1 in 10 people.
 There are things you can do to help cope with them:

 Speak to a doctor or pharmacist if the advice on how to cope does not help and the side effect is still bothering you or does not go away.

 Serious side effects are rare and happen in less than 1 in 1,000 people.

-- bruising or bleeding you can't explain (including nosebleeds), a sore throat, a high temperature (38C or above) and you feel tired or generally unwell – these can be signs of blood problems
+- bruising or bleeding you cannot explain (including nosebleeds), a sore throat, high temperature and feeling tired or generally unwell – these can be signs of blood problems

-- diarrhoea (possibly with stomach cramps) that contains blood or mucus – if you have severe diarrhoea that lasts longer than 4 days you should also speak to a doctor
+- diarrhoea (possibly with stomach cramps) that contains blood or mucus – if you have severe diarrhoea that lasts longer than 4 days, also speak to a doctor

 - ringing or buzzing in your ears

-- pale poo with dark pee, yellow skin or the whites of your eyes go yellow - this could be a sign of liver problems
+- pale poo and dark pee, and the whites of your eyes turn yellow or your skin turns yellow (although this may be less obvious on brown or black skin) – these can be signs of liver problems

-- joint or muscle pain that has started since you began taking doxycycline
+- joint or muscle pain since starting doxycycline

 - severe headaches, vomiting and problems with your vision – these could be signs of pressure around your brain (intracranial hypertension)

-- a fingernail coming away from its base – this could be a reaction to sunlight called photo-onycholysis
+- a fingernail that starts coming away from its base – this could be a reaction to sunlight called photo-onycholysis

 - a sore or swollen mouth, lips or tongue